The early spring is a great time to start a new garden design from scratch.

 – You want to change most of the layout and planting scheme of your current garden

 The Biodynamic garden design is similar to any normal design, except that you use the symbol guide on the LWTM calendar to guide you to the best times.

-For a start planning a Biodynamic garden design, choose a day in early spring, ideally during the Waxing Moon and when you see the map symbol on the LWTM life-style calendar.
+Biodynamic garden design is best undertaken over the winter months or in early spring, ideally during the Waxing Moon and when you see the LWTM life-style calendar symbol.

 Step One: Photograph your current garden

 It may be the last thing you want to take a picture of – a depressing, overgrown looking wasteland.
 But taking pictures of your current garden is the starting point.

 Be systematic and photograph every bit of your garden, moving closer to the middle, picture by picture.
 It is important that you take pictures in a way that they slightly overlap.
 Once you have photographed your whole garden from all sides and angles, go and print these pictures out.